tenzir/tenzir/doc/cli/vast-start.md

 By default, the `start` command creates a `vast.db` directory in the current working directory.
-It is recommended to set the options for the node in the `vast.conf` file, such that they are picked up by all client commands as well.
+It is recommended to set the options for the node in the `vast.yaml` file, such that they are picked up by all client commands as well.

 In the most basic form, VAST spawns one server process that contains all core actors that manage the persistent state, i.e., archive and index.
 This process